+356-2033-01-78

 How to obtain Malta permanent residence

-Step 4.
-Fulfil all the conditions.
-After getting the approval, investors can fulfil investment conditions: pay a contribution and the remaining administration fee, donate to a non-government organisation, and rent or buy a property.
+After receiving approval, investors can fulfil the required conditions.
+These include paying the contribution and the remaining administration fee, making a donation to a non-government organisation, and renting or buying a property.

-The administration fee must be paid in two months, and to fulfil other conditions, the investor has eight months after the approval.
+The administration fee must be paid within two months, and the remaining conditions must be met within eight months of approval.

 If renting propertyIf buying property